HetuAlexandre/project-m2-nyan-cat/README.md

 ## Introduction

 This is my first JavaScript project for the Concordia Full Stack web development bootcamp.
-In the project only JavaScript was use.
+In this project only JavaScript was use.

+### How to play

 Use the left and right keyboard arrows to dodge the incoming asteroids.
+Try to survive and escape the ties fighter chasing you.
+Rebel logo will give you bonus score.

 <p align="center"><img src="./images/gameScreenshot.png"></p>

+## Netlify link

 https://alexandrehetu-project-game.netlify.app